Iran war narrative in Western media inverts documented chronology: U.S. and Israel struck first. Iranian retaliation became the story of aggression.

 U.S. and Israel Struck First.
 Iran Retaliated.

 The United States and Israel launched military operations against Iran on February 28, 2026.
-On March 21, U.S. and Israeli forces struck the Natanz nuclear facility — Iran’s primary uranium enrichment site — using bunker-buster bombs.
+On March 21, U.S. and Israeli forces struck Natanz nuclear facility — Iran’s primary uranium enrichment site — using bunker-buster bombs.
 Hours later, Iran launched retaliatory strikes on Israeli cities.
 This chronology is not disputed.
 Western coverage presented the Strait of Hormuz as a threat to global oil supply without acknowledging that Iran was under active bombardment when it retaliated.
 The sequence matters because it determines who initiated and who responded.

 Striking a nuclear enrichment facility constitutes an act of war against nuclear infrastructure.
 Iran did not fire first.
 It fired back.
 The distinction disappeared in most Western reporting, which positioned Iranian missile launches as the destabilizing event rather than the consequence of prior military action.
 The retaliation became the headline.
 The strike that produced it became context, when mentioned at all.
+This is the narrative fragmentation at work — not media failure but structural design, established from the first day of the war.

 Iranian Retaliatory Strikes Followed a Documented Timeline